Celebrating 33 Years of Fears!

 That first October, people came for their first visits out of curiosity.
 They came back for their second and third trips because they enjoyed the scares.
 By the third weekend, the farm ran out of room to park all the cars of customers who were coming in.
 The attraction has been growing ever since.
 The Monster Mash Haunted Hayride at McCray’s became the place to be on weekends in October.
 Every year, we add more and more to the attraction, scenes get scarier and more interactive, and more and more customers flock to the little farm in South Hadley to be scared.

-From that first season of a shoestring budget, volunteer actors and a personal loan, the Monster Mash Haunted Hayride at McCray’s Farm has grown into the largest and most talked about Haunted attraction in Western Massachusetts.
-As we prepare for our 24th Anniverscary season, we promise you that this season will be even better than last.
-We are constantly on the hunt for new and better props, costumes and scares.
+From that first season of a shoestring budget, volunteer actors and a personal loan, Fear on the Farm at McCray’s Farm has grown into the largest and most talked about Haunted attraction in Western Massachusetts.